Alexa Skill Beta Test Troubleshooting

 Blog_Header_Post_Img

 After working diligently on your skill, you've finally reached the beta testing stage.
-However, once you did, your emails either aren't getting through to your beta testers or they're having trouble interacting with the skill.
+However, once you did, your testers aren't able to enable the beta skill or they're having trouble interacting with the skill.
 Below, we'll walk through the causes of each scenario and guide you through the solutions.

-Scenario 2: Invitation Email Is Received but the Beta Tester Cannot Enable or Interact with the Skill
+Beta Tester Is Granted Access but They Cannot Enable or Interact with the Skill

-If your beta tester has successfully received the beta test invite, but is having trouble either enabling or interacting with the skill, this is typically caused by one, or both, of the following two possibilities:
+If your beta tester has been granted access to the beta test and you have shared the link to enable with them, but they're having trouble either enabling or interacting with the skill, this is typically caused by one, or both, of the following two possibilities:

 Possible Cause 1: Beta Tester's Alexa App Is Associated with a Different Amazon Account